section-engineering-education/engineering-education/content/articles/understanding-diffie-helman-and-elgamal-asymmetric-encryption/index.md

 Thus:<br>
 M = 11<SUP> 5</SUP> mod 19 = 17

->NOTE Large prime numbers are used make decryption by unauthorized personnel difficult in polynomial time.
+>NOTE Large prime numbers are used to make decryption by unauthorized personnel difficult in polynomial time.

 ### Conclusion
 As discussed above it's clear that security plays an important role in the sender-receiver communication using Diffie Helman and Elgamal encryption algorithms since the algorithms solve the problem of key distribution as the same key can be generated by the sender and receiver.

 More information about asymmetric encryption can be found [here](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/)